 There are several different types and styles available to match to different operations’ picking processes and storage systems.
-Here’s a brief overview of a few and how they can be used.
+Here’s a brief overview of a few options and how they can be used.

-5 Pick to Light Technologies
+5 Pick to Light Technologies Available

 Pick to light units illuminate (and often blink) to indicate where the pick is stored, and often display the number of items required to pick; after the required action is complete, the operator presses a confirmation button on the module to confirm the pick (they can also indicate replenishment quantities and destinations).
 The same type of lights are known as put-to-light or batch lights when used for batch picking to totes or carts, and for picked item sortation and order consolidation at stationary workstations.